Find Cheap Auto Insurance Quotes in Your Area

-How to protect yourself
+How to protect yourself from staged accidents

+Tell the police and your insurance company you suspect fraud.
 When the police do arrive, communicate your version of the incident to the officer filing the report in private and include your reasons for suspicion.
 If you truly feel you're being scammed, telling the police probably won't be enough.
 You'll likely need to explain your case to your insurance company, too.